cesarvila/population/README.md

 Files used

 The used files are: covid.ipynb as main script

 The supporting scripts are:

-sup_func.py supporting main script geograph_code.py to plot in geograph (not used finally) geocode.py To plot in geopandas
+1. sup_func.py supporting main script
+2. geograph_code.py to plot in geograph (not used finally)
-World Countries files (SHP)
+3. World Countries files (SHP)
-Pics created folder for the charts created
+4. Pics created folder for the charts created

 Credits